Dwayde/StarCitizen-HangarXPLOR/README.md

 * UI and design fixes (selected items, filters, melt value, gift-able pledges and more...)
 * New filter for selected items
 * Reload hangar button (clear cache possibility)

+* If you like extension and want support me, here is donation link: https://www.paypal.com/donate/?hosted_button_id=FE4Z7JYPRN2DN